-- Not implementing mandatory recycling or compostables collection for all residents and commercial accounts. - (2) 14 CCR section 18992.2 Edible Food Recovery Capacity - Have not completed edible food capacity planning. - (3) 14 CCR section 18993.1 Recovered Organic Waste Product Procurement Target i.
-Not purchasing compost or mulch. - i.
-Not purchasing compost of mulch. - A detailed explanation of the reasons why the jurisdiction is unable to comply, supported by documentation, if applicable.
+- (1) 14 CCR section 18984.1 Three-Container Organic Waste Collection Services - Not implementing mandatory recycling or compostables collection for all residents and commercial accounts. - (2) 14 CCR section 18992.2 Edible Food Recovery Capacity - Have not completed edible food capacity planning. - - i.
+Not purchasing compost or mulch. - A detailed explanation of the reasons why the jurisdiction is unable to comply, supported by documentation, if applicable.